sigcsets/sigcse2022/pages/schedule_index.md

 ## Session Descriptions and Information

 For more information about each session, click on the event in the calendar above, or select from the list below.
-We are continuing to post more information and will update regularly.
+We are continuing-post more information and will update regularly.

 ### Technical Sessions

 Each Technical Session block will have eight parallel "rooms" with either paper presentations or panels/special sessions (e.g. An example block could have five paper sessions, two panels, and one special session.)

-__Paper Presentation Sessions__: Authors will be invited to prerecord a 20 minute presentation of their work that will be made available before the Technical Symposium through the virtual platform.
+__Paper Presentation Sessions__: Authors will be invited-prerecord a 20 minute presentation of their work that will be made available before the Technical Symposium through the virtual platform.
 During the paper presentation session itself, each author will be given 20 minutes -- 5 minutes for a short recap of their work with a few slides and then 15 minutes of Q&A.  Five authors will present during each paper presentation session.
 All paper presentation sessions will be recorded and will be available on-demand through the virtual platform.

 * Schedule of paper presentations will be available in January
 * [Presenting Papers at SIGCSE TS 2021]({{ site.baseurl }}/authors/papers/#presenting-at-sigcse-ts-2021)